Why It Works

 Making garlic confit is a great way to use up any extra cloves you have kicking around, and is as easy as slowly cooking them in oil.
 The firm and pungent cloves give way, turning as soft as warm butter and taking on a flavor that's mellow and sweet.

-- Garlic cloves, peeled and root ends trimmed
+2 heads of garlic, cloves peeled and root ends trimmed (see note)

 In a saucepan, cover garlic with enough oil to fully submerge it.